microsoft/vscode-edge-debug2/README.md

 **Supported features**
 * Setting breakpoints, including in source files when source maps are enabled
-* Steppingb through the code
+* Stepping through the code
 * The Locals pane
 * Debugging eval scripts, script tags, and scripts that are added dynamically
 * Watches